-We – Angela Bos and Monica Schneider, the conference co-organizers - are thrilled about our upcoming conference, “New Research in Gender in Political Psychology Conference.”
+We – Angela Bos and Monica Schneider, the conference co-organizers - are thrilled about our second conference, “New Research in Gender in Political Psychology Mentoring Conference.”

-We are committed to providing a conference where the work of mentoring and research gets done.
-This conference is one step in helping to rectify the problem of a ‘leaky pipeline’ for women and to assist scholarship on women and politics in gaining acceptance in the top journals.
-We also hope to improve on two other problems: a lack of dialogue between academics and practitioners and difficulty teaching the topic of women in politics.
+We remain committed to providing a conference where the work of mentoring and research gets done.
+This conference is one step in continuing to rectify the problem of a ‘leaky pipeline’ for women and to assist scholarship on women and politics in gaining acceptance in the top journals.
+We also hope to improve on two other problems: teaching the topic of women in politics and professional development.

 We are very enthusiastic about having the opportunity to organize a conference to benefit junior scholars, senior scholars, women in the discipline and research on gender.
 We are excited that we have a strong group of participants who share our enthusiasm for improving our research, our teaching, and our profession.